-- 1. The Locomotives Headlights.

-- 2. The Locomotives Number Boards and White Marker Lights.

-- 3. The Locomotives Red Marker Lights.
+- 1. The Locomotives Headlights....(and Fog lights on applicable versions) - 2.
+The Locomotives Number Boards and White Marker Lights. - 3.
+The Locomotives Red Marker Lights.

 The lighting connection for the DC model is via the plug marked DC on the printed circuit board.
 (See image on page 3)